CEC Council Sessions

 The 23rd annual Regular Session of the Council of the Commission for Environmental Cooperation (CEC) of North America Exit took place September 8-9, 2016.
 Rafael Pacchiano Alamán, Mexico’s Secretary of Environment and Natural Resources, hosted then-U.S. EPA Administrator Gina McCarthy and Canada’s Environment and Climate Change Minister Catherine McKenna, in Mérida, Yucatán.

 The Council Session focused on Sustainable Communities and Ecosystems and on Youth and the Environment in North America.
-In particular, conversations focused on ecosystems, climate change, supporting sustainable communities, and the role of youth in the CEC. ministerial statement (3 pp, 105 K, About PDF)Exitwas signed by all three ministers highlighting the importance of CEC work and NAPECA grants, and acknowledging the importance of traditional ecological knowledge and youth and the environment in North America.
+In particular, conversations focused on ecosystems, climate change, supporting sustainable communities, and the role of youth in the CEC.
+A ministerial statement (3 pp, 105 K, About PDF)Exitwas signed by all three ministers highlighting the importance of CEC work and NAPECA grants, and acknowledging the importance of traditional ecological knowledge and youth and the environment in North America.

 The meeting included a public town hall session featuring the three environment ministers, and moderated by CEC Joint Public Advisory Committee (JPAC) Chair Lindsay Brumwell.
 During the Town Hall, the Council answered questions about youth engagement from individuals present at the meeting, and online through social media.
 In addition, on September 8 the CEC’s Joint Public Advisory Committee (JPAC) hosted a public forum on biodiversity and climate change.